pkivolowitz/CSC3770-S-2020/progress.md

 	* Projection / Clipping space / Normalized
 	* Device Coordinates
 	* P * V * M * p - this is multiplying by MVP
+	* that the inverse process is also useful
+* We were introduced to the difference between a shader `attribute` and `uniform`